Deep Learning for 2D and 3D Rotatable Data: An Overview of Methods: Introduction

 \section{Introduction}

 Rotational and translational equivariance play an important role in image recognition tasks.
-Convolutional neural networks (CNNs) are already translationally equivariant: the convolution of a translated image with a filter is equivalent to the convolution of the untranslated image with the same filter, followed by a translation.
+Convolutional neural networks (CNNs) are translationally equivariant: the convolution of a translated image with a filter is equivalent to the convolution of the untranslated image with the same filter, followed by a translation.
 Unfortunately, standard CNNs do not have an analogous property for rotations.

 A naive attempt to achieve rotational equivariance/invariance is data augmentation.
-While this approach can be feasible for 2D input domains, it is less so for 3D, due to the larger number of possible orientations.
+Its major problem is that rotational equivariance in the data but not in the network architecture forces the network to learn each object orientation ``from scratch'' and hampers generalization.
 Methods that achieve rotational equivariance/invariance in more advanced ways have appeared recently.
-Our goal is to provide an overview of existing methods, both for 2D and 3D, trying to identify meaningful categories and subcategories into which they can be sorted.

-Apart from methods that are equivariant under rotations of the input (i.e.~where rotation ``must not matter''), we also include examples of methods that can return rotations as output, as well as methods that use rotations as input and/or as deep features (i.e.~where rotation matters).
-We do not provide all the details of the listed methods; instead, we explain the basic ideas and intuition behind them.
+Apart from methods that are invariant under rotations of the input (i.e.~where rotation ``must not matter''), we also include examples of methods that can return rotations as output, as well as methods that use rotations as input and/or as deep features (i.e.~where rotation matters).

 This work is structured as follows.
 In Section~\ref{sec:theory} we introduce important mathematical concepts such as equivariance and steerability.
 In Sections~\ref{sec:exact}--\ref{sec:learned} we present the main approaches used to achieve rotational equivariance.
 In Section~\ref{sec:equivariant-methods} we categorize concrete methods that use those approaches to achieve equivariance/invariance.
 We also categorize methods that can return a rotation as output in Section~\ref{sec:rotout} and methods that use rotations as input and/or deep features in Section~\ref{sec:input}.
 Finally, we draw conclusions in Section~\ref{sec:conclusions}.
+The mathematical concepts (Section~\ref{sec:theory}) serve as a foundation for the best (i.e.~exact and most general) equivariant approach (Section~\ref{sec:equivariant-conv}).